apurin/js-frontend-backend-example/3. Browserify modules/readme.md

 # 3. Browserify modules
-Use NPM modules in the browser with [Browserify](http://browserify.org/) with help of [Watchify](https://github.com/substack/watchify).
+This section shows how to use Node.JS modules in the browser with the [Browserify](http://browserify.org/) with help of the [Watchify](https://github.com/substack/watchify).

-## Setup
-This step requires "Initial setup" from root folder's `readme.md` to be done and sources from "2.
+It requires _Initial setup_ to be done and the sources from "2.
 Unit tests with Mocha and Chai" folder.

-## Create client side code
+## Create a frontend code
 Create `index.js` file:
 ```
 // === Import NPM jQuery module on the client side ===